Wisconsin Backpacking

 CAMPING TYPE

-Reserve Shelter #3 in advance of your trip.
 Park a car at the Emma Carlin Trailhead lot and shuttle drive down to Clover Valley Road.
 There is shoulder parking for a couple vehicles on Clover Valley Road.
-If you need to you can park at the Rice Lake Nature Trail which is a half mile away.
+If you need to you can park at the Rice Lake Nature Trail which is a half-mile away.
 Follow the trail northeast to Highway 12 to complete the Whitewater Segment.
-Keep going on the Blackhawk Segment to reach the Shelter for a total hike on day-one of 11.5-miles.
+Keep going on the Blackhawk Segment to reach the Shelter.

-On day-two, continue hiking the Blackhawk Segment and the Blue Spring Lake Segment for 7.5-miles to reach the Emma Carlin Trailhead.
+Continue hiking the Blackhawk Segment and the Blue Spring Lake Segment to reach the Emma Carlin Trailhead.

 Whitewater Segment Trail Article